nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% tab swift %}
 {% highlight swift %}
 let branch: Branch = Branch.getInstance()
-branch.initSession(launchOptions: launchOptions, deepLinkHandler: { params, error in
+branch?.initSession(launchOptions: launchOptions, automaticallyDisplayDeepLinkController: true, deepLinkHandler: { params, error in
     if error == nil {
         // params are the deep linked params associated with the link that the user clicked -> was re-directed to this app
         // params will be empty if no data found